alazaroc/blog-web-code/_posts/2022-04-09-how-to-add-ci-cd-to-my-sam-project.md

  4 - Bitbucket Pipelines
  5 - AWS CodePipeline
 Choice: > 5
+Which pipeline template would you like to use?
+	1 - Two-stage pipeline
+	2 - Two-stage pipeline with monorepo
+Choice []: > 1
 You are using the 2-stage pipeline template.
  _________    _________
 |         |  |         |